Swami Vivekananda in Southern California

 January 13–January 14, 1900

-Vivekananda took a brief excursion with Mr. and Mrs. Baumgardt, Betty Leggett and Josephine MacLeod to Mt.
-Lowe in the San Gabriel Mountains north of Pasadena.
-Swamiji gave a brief talk on the morning of the 14th.
+Vivekananda took a brief excursion with Mr. and Mrs. Baumgardt, Betty Leggett, and Josephine MacLeod to Mt.
+Lowe on the San Gabriel Mountains north of Pasadena.
+Swamiji gave a brief talk in the morning of the 14 th , after spending the night there.
 From the hotel the party took a trolley to Alpine Tavern and then stargazed at Mt.
-Lowe Observatory.
-The hotel was destroyed by fire days after their visit on February 5, 1990.
-The observatory still stands, but all other structures and the railway that brought visitors to Echo Mountain were destroyed by subsequent fires or the 1938 flood.
+Lowe Observatory; the observatory still stands, modernized however.
+The hotel was completely destroyed by fire days after their visit, on February 5, 1900.

 Newton Home